proxin187/quick/README.md

 # Quick

-quick is a handcrafted browser engine.
+Quick is a stealth focused headless browser engine for website automation.

+> [!WARNING]
+> Quick is far from done and not ready for use.

 ## Work in progress
  - [HTML standard](https://html.spec.whatwg.org/multipage/parsing.html#tokenization) compliant tokenizer.